sborquez/finbot/cloud/README.md

 # Cloud Pub/Sub

 Setup for the cloud infrastructure.
+TODO: use Serverless Framework.

 ## Quick start